Google ‘how much exercise does a dog need a day’

-This time Willow played for an hour when she came to Lucky Dog, and then was given an hour of rest.
-Mojo enters the play group and Willow is excited and happy to see him.
-They play for a full hour and are then given another chance to rest.
+This time Willow comes to Lucky Dog, after playing she taken to her own kennel to rest.
+Mojo is in the same play group as Willow, with no more than 15 dogs of same size, temperament and activity level.
+This means they come out together for the next play rotation, excited and happy to see each other.
+They play then rest.
 This routine continues all day until their moms pick them up.
 It has been a very satisfactory play event – no one is overly tired or grumpy, and Mojo did not get the confusing signal of a leg nip!

 Dogs that are overly tired tend to be short tempered, just like people.
 The major problem with most dog daycares is that they try to push too much playtime into one day, resulting in bad tempers, and sometimes injuries.
 Lucky Dog is going to ensure your dog gets adequate exercise by increasing the exercise area, and the adding more human friends to the groups.
-We think we have come up with a better way to play!
+We think this is a better way to play!

 Central – 719 599 9663 | South – 719 527 9663